WHAT IS AN ADVANCED PERSISTENT THREAT (APT)?

 Hydraq is a family of threats used in sophisticated attacks against high-profile networks, including the 2009 Operation Aurora campaign that targeted Google and other U.S. companies.
 Operation Aurora, which reportedly originated in China, used a zero-day exploit to install a malicious Trojan horse named Hydraq.
 In January 2010, Google disclosed the attack.
 Some of the victims included Adobe Systems, Juniper Networks and Rackspace.
 Other companies that were attacked but didn't publicly disclose the incident included banks, defense contractors, security vendors, oil and gas companies and other technology companies.

-Advanced, targeted attacks have traditionally been associated with nation-state players.
+APT attacks have traditionally been associated with nation-state players.
 But in the last few years, the lines have blurred between the attack capabilities of nation-state players and those of the lower-level cybercriminals groups.

 Smaller actors now have access to the same assets as the big APT players.
 With this shift, we’ll soon see the breaking point for attack attribution, as the security community’s ability to effectively track groups based on tools and techniques decreases.

-The popular practice of implanting false flags to throw off analysts also makes attribution extremely hard.
+The popular practice of implanting false flags to throw off analysts during these long term operations also makes attribution extremely hard.
 Both APT actors and other groups are forging compile times, operating off hours (like on holidays), implanting foreign language or unique cultural evidences into pdb strings and re-registering the old command-and-control domains of other adversaries.
 And considering that the evidence used to attribute attacks can be tampered with, figuring out who’s behind an attack is an almost impossible task.
 APT actors are making attribution even more complicated, by turning to generic programs.
 While these programs aren’t overly advanced, they’re effective at getting the job done.
 And, more importantly, they’re used by many other threat actors.
 For security researchers, this makes figuring out whether a nation-state or a hacking group is behind an attack nearly impossible since all the actors are using the same tools.

 With these developments, it can be difficult to detect APTs, but defending against APT groups and cybercriminals isn’t a losing proposition.
 The investment in people, process and technology needed to adapt to these threats is massive, but can pay dividends.